CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: CleanML Database Schema

 The CleanML relational schema consists of three relations, as shown in Table~\ref{dcml_schema}.
-We first introduce the attributes of our CleanML relational models, and then explain the differences between these three relations.
+The primary keys of all three relations are underlined, respectively.
+We first introduce the attributes, and then highlight the differences between these three relations.

-\begin{itemize}[noitemsep] \item \textbf{Attributes for Dataset.} The first attribute is \textit{dataset}, which is the input to the data cleaning and ML pipeline.
-Each dataset can have multiple types of errors and has an associated ML task.
-Even for one error type, they might appear in a dataset in various distributions and hence affect ML models in complicated ways.
-To study the impact of real-world error types and distributions on ML models, we mostly use real-world datasets with real errors, and we apply various cleaning methods to detect and repair the errors in them (with the exception of mislabels for which we use the real-world datasets with injected errors as there is no known cleaning method to detect mislabels, as discussed in Section~\ref{sec:cleanml_cleaning_attributes}).
+\begin{itemize}[noitemsep] \item \textbf{Dataset Attribute.} The first attribute is \textit{dataset}, which specifies a dataset under study.
+Each dataset has an associated ML task.
+Each dataset can have multiple types of errors.
+Instead of injecting synthetic errors into datasets, we use real-world datasets with real errors, and we apply various cleaning methods to detect and repair the errors.
 We list all the datasets we use in Section~\ref{sec:cleanml_datasets}.

-\item \textbf{Attributes for Data Cleaning.} The \textit{error type} attribute describes which type of dirtiness we are testing.
-We consider five most common types of dirtiness that are considered in the ML and DB communities: missing values, outliers, duplicates, inconsistencies, and mislabels.
-For each error type, there exist multiple cleaning methods, and each cleaning method includes an error \textit{detection} component and an error \textit{repair} component.
-We discuss the error types and their cleaning methods in Section~\ref{sec:cleanml_cleaning_attributes}.
+\item \textbf{Attributes for Data Cleaning.} The \textit{error type} attribute specifies the error type under consideration.
+We include five most common types of dirtiness considered in the ML and DB communities: missing values, outliers, duplicates, inconsistencies and mislabels.
+For each error type, we consider the most commonly used cleaning methods in practice as well as the state-of-the-art cleaning algorithm in academic literature.
+Each cleaning method includes an error \textit{detection} component and an error \textit{repair} component.
+We discuss the cleaning methods considered in Section~\ref{sec:cleanml_cleaning_attributes}.
+We not only look at single error cleaning, but also discuss mixed error cleaning in Section \ref{sec:mixed_errors}.

-\item \textbf{Attributes for ML. } The ML model describes the algorithm of training and prediction.
-Different ML models may have different robustness or sensitivity to dirty data.
-We give a description of the chosen ML models in Section~\ref{sec:cleanml_models}.
+\item \textbf{Attribute for ML Model.} The \textit{ML model} specifies the ML algorithm used for classification.
+Different ML models may have different behaviors to different error types.
+We describe the chosen ML models in Section~\ref{sec:cleanml_models}.

-\item \textbf{Attributes for Cleaning Scenario.} The \textit{scenario} attribute indicates whether the cleaning operation is applied in the training set or the test set, in other words, whether cleaning benefits ML during the model training process or the model evaluation process.
+\item \textbf{Attribute for Cleaning Scenario.} The \textit{scenario} attribute indicates whether cleaning is applied in the training set or the test set (c.f.
+Figure~\ref{fig:cleanml_workflow}).
+In other words, it specifies whether we are evaluating the impact of data cleaning on ML in the model development phase or in the model deployment phase.
 We explain this further in Section~\ref{sec:cleanml_scenarios}.